pwelke/SeminarLearningTheory/06_Addition_VC_Dimension.md

+---
+title: "Chapter 6: Addition to VC-Dimensions"
+---

 # Addition to VC-Dimensions

 In this section we pick up the topic of VC-dimensions again, adding some technical but famous results.
 In particular we present Sauer's Lemma and (without a proof) one of its applications.
 We will also define a way to analyse the expressive power of a hypothesis space.